Vouni: The Palace

 In the second period (500 to 450–440 B.C), a rectangular room and a narrow corridor were added.
-Here, inside the wall, the archaeologists found four small boxes built of ashlar blocks as well as ash and carbonized matter and signs of smoke on the blocks, which indicates that the boxes were used for firing in some way.
+Inside the wall, the archaeologists found four small boxes made of ashlar blocks as well as ash and carbonized matter and signs of smoke on the blocks, indicating that the boxes were used for firing in some way.
 They interpreted this structure as a heating room for the room above, which creates something like a sudatorium.
 One cult-house was added to the south of the palace.
 Otherwise, the structure stayed the same as in period 1.

 Alfred Westholm at his desk with a map of the Vouni palace on the wall.

 The Vouni head wearing a high diadem/kalathos with dancing figures alternating with double rosettes.
 Can be seen at Medelhavsmuseet.

 Throughout the third period (450–440 to 380 B.C.), the archaeologists concluded that an upper story was added to the palace, and therefore a lot of stairs needed to be added as well.
 Four new store-rooms were added as well as three more fire chambers.
 Some of the old parts were rebuilt, the court, for example, was enlarged to almost twice as large as the central court.
-Furthermore, the kitchen department underwent some enlargements and alterations.
+The kitchen department underwent some enlargements and alterations.
 A new main entrance with a large and angular vestibule was built by the north corner of the place.
-With all the changes around the state apartments, their meaning probably changed.
+With all the changes around the state apartments, their function probably changed.
 During this period they are reminiscent of a megaron.
-Overall structure of the palace changed a lot during this period compared to how the palace appeared in period 1.
-Additionally, the religious buildings outside the palace evolved and new buildings were added as well.
+The overall structure of the palace changed a lot during this period compared to how the palace appeared in period 1.
+Additionally, the religious buildings outside the palace evolved and new buildings were added.
 During the fourth and last period (450–440 to 380 B.C.), only minor changes were made at the palace and the temenos.

 A lot of stone sculptures have been found at the Vouni Palace or close to it.
 For example, the famous Vouni head, crowned by a diadem decorated with relief ornaments representing rosettes and dancing figures, as well as a border of kymation ornaments, was found at Vouni.
-Another example is the life-size Kore statue which imitates the Ionian-Greek art style.
+Another example is the life-size Persephone statue which imitates the Ionian-Greek art style.
 She stands with her left leg advanced, dressed in a chiton and a mantle, the left hand, which is missing, probably held some of the folds.
 The statue is from the end of the archaic style.
 Terracotta sculptures were found here as well.
-Further, earrings and other jewelry were found, as well as pottery, bowls, jugs, a spindle whorl and loom weight, and an incense burner.
+Pottery, bowls, jugs, a spindle whorl and loom weight, earrings and other jewelry, and an incense burner were also found.